FAQ's - Vertrouwensketen

 Will the Secure Chain also be implemented in other ports than Rotterdam?

-Currently, all attention is fully focused on the rollout via the Secure Chain of the release of deepsea import containers at the deepsea terminals in the port of Rotterdam.
-In the long term, it is conceivable that cargo flows via other terminals and/or ports will be handled via the Secure Chain as well.
+All attention is now fully geared to using the Secure Chain for the release of deepsea and shortsea containers at the terminals in the port of Rotterdam.
+In the long term, it is feasible that cargo flows via other terminals and/or ports will be handled through the Secure Chain as well.

 Security